byzer-org/byzer-doc/byzer-lang/en-us/installation/cli-installation.md

-# Byzer-Lang command line installation and configuration
+# Byzer-Lang command-line installation and configuration

-Byzer supports running Byzer scripts with command line tools, to provide users with more self-service automation capabilities.
+Byzer supports running Byzer scripts with commandline tools, to provide users with more self-service automation capabilities.
 This article describes how to install and use this feature.

 ### Installation